Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 • What observations did the officer actually make?

-• Were field sobriety tests administered properly?
+• Were field sobriety tests administered properly according to NHTSA guidelines?

 • Could there be innocent explanations for the officer’s observations?